 Slip, Trip & Fall Accidents

-Every year, about 8 million people seek care in a hospital setting due to a fall.
+Every year, about 8 million people seek care in a hospital setting due to a slip, trip or fall accidents.
 More than 1 million people seek care in an ER following a slip and fall accident.
 In 5% of all falls, there’s at least one broken bone.

 After a fall, you could have many medical and physical therapy bills.
 If you have to take time off work, you’ll have limited income.
 If you get disability pay, it may not cover the full salary you’re losing.
 You could deal with PTSD or depression after your fall.
 The cost of treatments and loss of income and emotional strain add up.